What to do if your mates are UCAS-obsessed but you’re not sure about uni

-With our help you can create the ultimate UCAS personal statement.
-And an UCAS application isn’t just going to help you get into university, if you decide to go.
-See how it can help you in the future… as the backbone to an awesome CV!
+With our help, you can create the ultimate UCAS personal statement.
+And a UCAS application isn’t just going to help you get into university if you decide to go.
+See how it can help you in the future as the backbone of an awesome CV!

 2. Use the time to create a super-smooth CV